arifgarayev/Random/README.md

-# Random tasks
+# Random PHP homeworks
-Random stuff
+Nothing special, just collection of university hometasks in one repo.